marijnh/Eloquent-JavaScript/20_node.md

 {{index "createServer function", "request function", "event handling", "readable stream"}}

 Readable ((stream))s are a little more involved.
-Both the `request` binding that was passed to the HTTP server's callback function and the `response` binding passed to the HTTP client are readable streams.
-(A server reads requests and then writes responses, whereas a client first writes a request and then reads a response.)
+Both the `request` binding that was passed to the HTTP server's callback and the `response` binding passed to the HTTP client callback are readable streams—a server reads requests and then writes responses, whereas a client first writes a request and then reads a response.
 Reading from a stream is done using event handlers, rather than methods.

 {{index "on method", "addEventListener method"}}